o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-client-auth/setup.md

 2. **Google**: Use Google authentication provider for authentication.
 3. **Login With Amazon**: Use LWA authentication provider for authentication.

-### Using deployed AWS resources
+### 4. Update the resource mapping file

-After deploying the CDK application, your project's resource mapping file must be updated to export the deployed REST API information.
+After deploying the CDK application, your project's resource mapping file must be updated to export the deployed REST API information so that you can use the deployed AWS resources.

 Use the [Resource Mapping Tool](/docs/user-guide/gems/reference/aws/aws-core/resource-mapping-tool.md) to add the following information to your project's resource mapping file: